ScottLogic/blog/smendis-scottlogic/_posts/2023-02-19-testing-spring-boot-with-testcontainers.md

 Since we have a basic understanding of what the Testcontainers are and why we need them, let’s see how we can build a basic Spring Boot application and test it using Testcontainers.

-This demo application will have 2 repositories, namely `ConsultantRepository` and `ProjectRepository`.
-Since I intend to demonstrate the usage of Testcontainers with 2 different database management systems I have stored my consultants in a PostgreSQL database and my projects in a MongoDB database.
-I have not implemented the services layer or the controllers layer as they are out of scope of this demo.
-However I have added the `docker-composer.yaml` file, so that you can create 2 separate docker containers, one with a postgres image and other with a mongo image and used them in the `application.properties` to run and build upon this demo application.
+The demo application that we are building in this article will have 2 repositories, namely `ConsultantRepository` and `ProjectRepository`.
+Since I intend to demonstrate the usage of Testcontainers with 2 different database management systems I'm planning to store our consultants in a PostgreSQL database and projects in a MongoDB database.
+We will not implement the services layer or the controllers layer as they are out of scope of this demo.
+However, we will be adding the `docker-composer.yaml` file, so that anyone interested can use it to create 2 separate docker containers, one with a postgres image and the other with a mongo image and connect to them using properties set in `application.properties` to run and build upon this demo application.
 Full code of this demo application can be found [here](https://github.com/smendis-scottlogic/testcontainers).

 #### Prerequisites